5 Essential Questions For Organizational Alignment

 - Do all the changes underway throughout your organization clearly align under each of the key strategic initiatives?
 There are no pet projects, old changes or even proposed changes that are pulling people away from the desired direction and outcomes.

 - Are all of these four criteria (purpose, direction, strategic initiatives, changes) consistent across all of the six levels of your organization?

 If you can answer affirmatively to all five key questions, your organization is aligned.
 When an organization is aligned, there is a palpable energy and enthusiasm readily apparent that everyone, even an outsider, can feel.
 There is a sense of conviction, commitment, and potential that is very compelling.
 If yours is such an organization, congratulations, you have achieved something both tenuous and very special.

 If you are not able to answer yes to all 5 questions, you have some work to do.
 Start with the purpose.
 Articulate the deeper purpose behind why your organization exists; the one that people really care about.
 Ensure that is clearly understood throughout all six levels.
 Then clarify the overall strategic direction, and ensure it is evident in the direction at all the levels.
 Aligning the strategic initiatives is next.
 The strategic initiatives for different departments likely vary to some degree, but they do all need to align with the broader organizational strategic initiatives.
 Aligning all the changes under each of the specific initiatives will take some work.
 Simply tracking down all the changes that are taking place can be quite an undertaking.
 However, trying to link all the changes taking place in an organization under each strategic initiatives is a very helpful exercise, even if it is just for one department that seems to be struggling.

 Alignment in an organization occurs when the strategy and all the changes are connected at every level.
-Should you want to learn more about what it takes to sustain successful change in your organization, please check out our resources available in the Digital Downloads section of our site, www.lostcreekpress.com.
+Should you want to learn more about what it takes to sustain successful change in your organization, please check out our e-courses and e-resources available in our publishing company's online learning center.